logoPostPlanify

 Method 1: Finding Scheduled Posts in the Instagram App

-If you prefer managing content directly from your phone, Instagram's native scheduler is a convenient option.
-However, it comes with a critical limitation.
+If you prefer managing content directly from your phone, Instagram's native scheduler is a convenient option — and as of the March 2026 update, it's available to any public account.

-Fix: Switch your account type.
-It’s free and takes less than a minute.
+Fix: Switch your profile to public.
+It's free and takes under a minute.

 1. Go to your Instagram profile.